Kshitij0077-G/Databricks_Lakehouse_Pipeline_Project/README.md

 ![Databricks Workflow DAG](images/pipeline_dag.png)

-### Execution Mechanics:
+## ⚙️ Pipeline Workflow & Execution

+The Databricks workspace executes the data pipeline through three distinct phases:

+*   **Phase 1: Central Raw Ingestion (Bronze)**
-* **Bronze (Configuration Ingestion):** The pipeline kicks off with a single metadata-driven notebook.
-It processes an ingestion array to load all six source CSV files into their respective Bronze Delta tables in one task.
-This eliminates notebook sprawl and keeps the ingestion baseline centralized.
+    The pipeline starts with a single notebook that reads and loads all six raw CSV files into Bronze Delta tables.
+Handling all raw sources inside one central notebook keeps the initial setup clean and easy to manage.

+*   **Phase 2: Parallel Cleaning Tasks (Silver)**
-* **Silver (Concurrent Transformations):** Once the raw data lands, the workflow fans out to trigger six dedicated cleaning notebooks simultaneously.
-Running these tasks in parallel avoids a single-file line bottleneck and significantly drops pipeline runtime.
+    Once the raw data is ready, the pipeline splits into six parallel tasks to clean each table simultaneously.
+Running these cleaning notebooks at the exact same time prevents a long waiting line and drastically cuts down the total runtime.

+*   **Phase 3: Star Schema Assembly (Gold)**
-* **Gold (Analytical Convergence):** The separate data streams converge to build the analytical Star Schema.
-The pipeline processes both dimension tables concurrently.
-The final step triggers the sales fact notebook only after the lookup dimensions are fully loaded to protect referential integrity.
+    The separate clean data streams come together to build the final reporting tables.
+The pipeline updates both the customer and product dimension tables together, then triggers the central sales fact notebook last so that all lookup data is fully ready.

 ---